openfort-xyz/firebase-extension-sample/README.md

 //TODO

 ## Prerequisites

+//TODO Google Play and Google cloud account and project?

 ### Clone or download the repository and open it with Unity [2021.3](https://unity.com/releases/editor/qa/lts-releases?version=2021.3).
   When opening the project, select ***Ignore*** on this popup: